 Will changing transmission fluid improve shifting?

-Yes it can help, but it depends on the type of transmission fluid and how badly it’s been neglected.
+Yes.
+It can help, but it depends on the type of transmission fluid and how badly it’s been neglected.
 Different transmission fluids have different properties that can either improve or deteriorate shifting.
-In addition, over time the additives in the transmission fluid break down, which can also affect shifting.
+In addition, the additives in the transmission fluid break down over time, which can also affect shifting.
 If your transmission fluid is very dirty or has a lot of sediment in it, then changing it will probably improve shifting.

 What happens if you never change transmission fluid?